Revealed: Who is the best player on hit quiz show The Chase?

-Everyone has their favourite chaser on hit TV quiz show The Chase, but now we can finally answer the question of which one is actually the best.
+Everyone has their favourite chaser on hit TV quiz show The Chase - but now we can finally answer the question of which Chaser has the best record.

 Analysis by the One Question Shoot fansite has tallied the numbers, including success rates and the number of questions answered per minute.